In 2022, costs for consumers rose to their highest points in recent history.

-Customer retention — the sum of a company's efforts to keep its existing customers on board — is an essential, cost-effective process that any growing business needs to prioritize.
-And successfully implementing a strategy to improve yours often has a lot of layers.
+Customer retention is the sum of a company's efforts to keep its existing customers on board.
+It’s an essential, cost-effective process that any growing business needs to prioritize.
+And implementing a strategy to improve yours often has a lot of layers.

 Maximizing retention is a popular pricing objective.
-If you elect to go this road, your prices will probably be tailored to retain the prestige of your product without raising prices to the point of alienating current customers — that generally translates to keeping prices relatively consistent.
+If you choose to go this road, you may want to tailor your prices to retain the prestige of your product.
+At the same time, you don’t want to raise prices to the point of alienating current customers.
+That generally translates to keeping prices relatively consistent.

 2. Maximizing Profit

 Maximizing profit is one of the most popular, conventional pricing objectives.
-And that makes sense — it's not exactly revolutionary to point out that businesses that don't make money generally don't survive.
+And that makes sense — it's not revolutionary to point out that businesses that don't make money rarely survive.

-Businesses who typically go this road do so by raising prices and cutting costs wherever possible — ideally to see significant improvements on return on investment (ROI).
+Businesses that price for profit often do so by raising prices and cutting costs wherever possible.
+Ideally, they want to see significant improvements in return on investment (ROI).
 Pursuing this particular pricing objective often comes at the expense of sales volume or general revenue.

 3. Increasing Sales Volume

-Some companies set and modify their pricing strategies to maximize sales, setting prices specifically dedicated to fostering immediate, meaningful growth.
+Some companies set and change their pricing strategies to maximize conversions.
+These businesses set prices specifically to foster immediate, meaningful growth.
 In some cases, the endgame is getting a business off the ground — carving out a piece of a market and settling in.

-In other cases, an already-established business might be interested in claiming or maintaining a specific share of its competitive landscape — strategically adjusting its prices to account for shifts and fluctuations that could alter its place in its market.
+In other cases, an already-established business might want to claim or maintain a specific share of its competitive landscape.
+They strategically adjust their prices to account for shifts and fluctuations that could alter their place in the market.

 And sometimes, companies might adjust their prices to make concentrated pushes to maximize their market share.
 In these cases, their pricing objectives are still set with intention — but are a bit more indiscriminate than they'd be otherwise.

 Sometimes a business needs to make a product or service more competitive within its broader market.
-Maybe, the sales volume that company is raking in isn’t what they'd like it to be — it could be losing out to lower or higher priced options.
+Maybe, the sales volume that the company is raking in isn’t what they'd like it to be.
+Their company could also be losing out to lower or higher-priced options.